 We work on quantum information and its interplay with other branches of computer science, mathematics, and theoretical physics.

-In addition, we investigate interdisciplinary applications of quantum information to problems in other areas of computer science, mathematics, and theoretical physics.
-Quantum information often suggests new perspectives and innovative approaches.
+Surprisingly, quantum information often suggests new perspectives and innovative approaches to problems in areas that at first glance might appear unrelated.
 For example, tensors describe not only abstract quantum information, but also high-dimensional “big data” in statistics or machine learning, complexity classes in theoretical computer science, and the state of quantum materials or even space-time itself.
 In our research we apply ideas from quantum information to all these areas.

 - Quantum Information, Algorithms, Complexity, Software